gitpod-samples/demo-tailscale-with-gitpod/README.md

 ### An existing project

-To get started with Tailscale on Gitpod, copy the contents of this foler to your own project.
+To get started with Tailscale on Gitpod, copy the contents of this folder to your own project.
 To learn more, please see the [Getting Started](https://www.gitpod.io/docs/getting-started) documentation and our [documentation about Tailscale](www.gitpod.io/docs/configure/tailscale).